What the 2018 Farm Bill Actually Means for Hemp Legalization

 What are the Challenges Ahead for Hemp?

-In the U.S., hemp is still very new, and as with any new product, there are issues related to how it will be branded, how markets will be developed, how it will be sold, and how it will be regulated that still needs to be worked out.
+In the U.S., while hemp is still very new despite its massive growth over the past five or so years, and as with any new product, there are issues related to how it will be branded, how markets will be developed, how it will be sold, and how it will be regulated that still needs to be worked out.

 There is also the issue of extracts from hemp being sold and marketed as CBD when, in fact, they do not have the same medicinal elements as CBD.
 Conversely, there is the lingering issue of CBD's legality.
-When it comes to CBD, anything derived from marijuana plants with more than 0.3% THC is classified as a Schedule I controlled substance under the Controlled Substances Act (CSA).
-When it is derived from hemp, it is considered legal and not covered by the CSA.
+When it comes to CBD, anything derived from marijuana plants with more than 0.3 percent THC is classified as a Schedule I controlled substance under the Controlled Substances Act (CSA).
+When derived from hemp, it is considered legal and not covered by the CSA.
 How these differences will be monitored and regulated remains to be seen.

 Another question mark deals with crop insurance.
 As defined in the 2018 Farm Bill, a producer who gets a portion of revenue from hemp is still eligible to participate in the Whole Farm Revenue Protection Plan (a federal risk management safety net for all commodities on a farm under one insurance policy).
-But if a farmer has insurance on hemp and it is found to be over the 0.3 THC limit and the crop has to be destroyed, will the farmer receive compensation?
+But if a farmer has insurance on hemp and is found to be over the 0.3 THC limit,and the crop has to be destroyed, will the farmer receive compensation?

-It has aided in more people discovering the health benefits of the chemical compound of CBD.
+It has aided in more people discovering the health benefits of the chemical compound CBD.
 It has also normalized the consumption of cannabis products in the household, regardless of the legalization of THC.
-But there is still a great deal to do in terms of integrating hemp and hemp products into the marketplace and continuing to research the plant to understand all its components and qualities better.
+But there is still a great deal to do in integrating hemp and hemp products into the marketplace and continuing to research the plant to understand all its components and qualities better.